emaphp/backbone.prism/README.md

 ```

 <br/>
 Mutators are generated within components and allow us to change those options during runtime.
 A mutator is created by invoking the *createMutator* method.
 This method expects a callback and a component instance.
-The callback must return an object that later will be merged with the store's options object.
+The callback is executed using the component instance as its context and must return a list of options that are later merged into the view.

 <br/>
 ```javascript